AishwaryaDV/abcOrganisation/menuOptions.md

 -
 List all customers
-Lists all the customers, money stored, type of account, a unique index(if an account is craeted for that customer) and money added if an account for them has been created
+Lists all the customers, money stored, type of account, a unique index(if an account is created for that customer) and money added if an account for them has been created
 A customer can exist without an account linked to them.

 Open an account for a customer